Asian BBQ Pork Buns

 - Sprinkle pork roast with 1-1/2 teaspoons salt and 1 teaspoon pepper.
 In a large skillet, heat oil over medium-high heat.
 Add pork; brown on all sides.
 Transfer pork and drippings to a greased 4-qt. slow cooker.
 Add water; cook, covered, on low until pork is tender, 5-6 hours.
 Remove pork; discard cooking juices.

-- When pork is cool enough to handle, shred meat with two forks.
+- When pork is cool enough to handle, shred meat with 2 forks.
 Return to slow cooker.
 Stir together chili sauce, hoisin sauce, vinegar and ginger.
 Pour over pork; toss to coat.
 Cook until heated through, about 1 hour.

 - Meanwhile, toss coleslaw mix with dressing and remaining salt and pepper.
 Serve shredded pork topped with coleslaw on toasted buns.
-Yield: 8 servings.